 title ix and victims of campus sexual misconductServices

-Sexual violence and misconduct are sadly a common occurrence on college and university campuses across the country.
+Sexual violence and misconduct still occur on college and university campuses across the country.
 In addition to filing a police report, the victims of campus sexual misconduct are also protected under the law by Title IX of the Education Amendments of 1972.
 Title IX provides the victims of campus sexual misconduct with legal recourse and also sets out guidelines for schools on how to handle these complaints.
 Understanding your rights under Title IX is important for anyone that has faced sexual misconduct, discrimination, or violence at an educational institution that receives federal funding.

 Types of Campus Sexual Misconduct

 There are different types of sexual misconduct that students may encounter on campus.
 Some acts are sexual assaults, while others are more subtle forms of discrimination.
 No matter what form it comes in, these actions can affect your mental health, your schoolwork, and perhaps even your physical safety.

 Gender discrimination is also covered under Title IX regulations.
 This involves treating someone unfairly based on their gender.
 From sex stereotypes to outright sexism, gender discrimination can take many forms, some of them subtle.
 Often, this discrimination comes as a form of retaliation.

 Sexual harassment is unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, request for sexual favors, and other verbal, non-verbal, or physical conduct of a sexual nature.
 This behavior is typically offensive and could involve requests for sexual favors or simply offensive remarks about a student’s sex.
 This type of harassment could interfere with a student’s right to an education if it forces them to change their behavior, or avoid certain students or faculty.